truenas/documentation/content/TrueCommand/Administration/Systems.md

 To connect a system to TrueCommand, open the **Configure** <i class="material-icons" aria-hidden="true" title="Settings">settings</i> menu and click **Systems**.
 The **Systems** menu has two tabs: **Systems** and **System Groups**.
 The **Systems** and **System Groups** tabs contain all the options to connect and organize systems in TrueCommand.
-All added systems are listed in the **Systems** tab with the current connection status.
+The **Systems** tab lists all added systems and their current connection statuses.

 ![Systems List](/images/TrueCommand/2.1/SystemsPage.png "Systems List")